-The experience of living through COVID-19 has forced consumers to rethink how they shop and eat, and what and where they buy.
-UK grocers rose heroically to the challenge—adapting their businesses quickly as consumers switched their preferences and behaviours, and contributing to a national effort to keep the nation fed.
+The experience of living through the pandemic forced consumers to rethink how they shop and eat, and what and where they buy.
+Grocers rose heroically to the challenge—adapting their businesses quickly as consumers switched their preferences and behaviors.

-Now, as we look forward to the future, how do UK supermarkets adapt again?
+Now, as we emerge, the question turns to what happens next.
 Which of the new consumer priorities are here to stay?
-Which traditional behaviours might be set for a return?
-And how can UK grocers deliver the products and experiences shoppers value most?
+Which traditional behaviors might be set for a return?
+And how can grocers deliver the products, services and experiences consumers value most?

-Findings from our research showed that the pandemic-fuelled increase in online shopping shows little sign of being reversed.
-However, store shopping appears to be set for a strong return too, and consumers are recognising the value of a mixed channel approach.
+Findings from our research showed that the pandemic-fueled increase in online shopping shows little sign of being reversed.
+However, store shopping appears to be set for a strong return too, and consumers are recognizing the value of a mixed channel approach.

 We also found that despite a greater affinity for local shopping and a focus on sustainability and responsibility that we have seen in the last year, many of the traditional consumer priorities (such as convenience and price) are as important as they ever were.

-Four ways UK grocers can turn up the dial on retail experience
+Four ways grocers can turn up the dial on retail experience

 To respond, retailers need to understand what their consumers value most and decide which of these priorities to focus on.
 Here are four ways retailers can stake out a clearer competitive differentiation in the post-pandemic grocery market.